OfficeDev/Microsoft-Teams-Samples/samples/bot-tab-conversations/csharp/README.md

 * Once authenticated, the app will list all the support departments from any channel you are a member of.
 Up to five inquiries from each support department will be listed.
 * Clicking on the -> Arrow will open the inquiry details.
 From the detail page you can open the channel conversation about the inquiry.

 ## Known issues
 * When the solution is run on a local web browser (anywhere outside of Teams), it will load a spinner.
 Instead side-load the application to a teams client, or open up `<<deployment-url>>/admin` to open the admin page
 * Sometimes, the "Open Details" button on a new inquiry's Adaptive Card may not navigate to a the channel tab.
 This is due to side-loaded apps not having a consistent entityId.
 This makes deeplinking difficult.
 If this happens you can open the inquiry in the tab directly.
 * Private channels do not support bots at the moment, therefore this app is not supported on private channels.
 * If in the personal app a user opens a conversation from a channel they are not a member of, the conversation will fail to show.
 This is not an issue in our sample as we filter support departments based on Team membership.
 * App shows "We need you to consent to complete that action." but provides no action: your pop -up blocker might be blocking a consent dialog from opening, be sure to allow pop-ups from Teams.

+## Code Tours
+This repository uses VSCode [Code Tours](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour#:~:text=A%20%22code%20tour%22%20is%20simply%20a%20series%20of,CONTRIBUTING.md%20file%20and%2For%20rely%20on%20help%20from%20others.) to explain _how_ the code works.

+The tour files can be found in the `.tours` directory.

 ## Prerequisites
 * Make sure you have an active [Azure subscription](https://azure.microsoft.com/en-us/free/).